ltelab/disdrodb/.github/PULL_REQUEST_TEMPLATE.md

 **Other information:**

-# Related GitHub issues and pull requests
+# Related GitHub issues and Pull Requests

 - Ref: #